frederic-perez/AmE-dictionary/data/dictionary.md

 __vituperation__ _n_ :four: Abusive or venomous language used to express blame or censure or bitter, deep-seated ill will. _Syn_ invective, vitriol, denunciation, abuse, insults
 __vituperative__
 __vivacious__ _adj_ Full of animation and spirit; lively: _a charming and vivacious host._
+__vivarium__ _n_ A place, such as an enclosure or facility, used for keeping living animals for observation or research.
 __vizier__ _n_ :two::hammer:
 __vocal<sup>1</sup>__ _adj_ :three:::hammer: _Critics often are the most vocal._
 __vocal<sup>2</sup>__ _n_